Summer Pell Grant

 - Be Pell Grant eligible

-- Enroll in ALL summer classes before the June 7 deadline (all terms)
+- Enroll in ALL summer classes before the deadline June 1

 - Be meeting Satisfactory Academic Progress.